Magda Fontanges: Early life

 Born in 1905, the daughter of the painter Jean Coraboeuf in Pouille-les-Coteaux, Fontanges lost her mother at age seven.
 By the age of 19 she was married, only to divorce two years later.
 Another source suggests that it was at 17 years of age, just after leaving school, that Fontanges married a police official.
 After the separation, she moved to Paris and took the surname Fontanges, the name of a former Louis XIV mistress.

 By 1926 she became a known figure in Parisian society, frequenting political and diplomatic circles.
 She was considered by the press "a beautiful French actress".
 In 1935, she became a journalist.
 As a news correspondent in Rome during 1936, she met and befriended Benito Mussolini.

-In 1937 Fontanges was found guilty of shooting Count Charles de Chambrun, the then French Ambassador to Rome, at the Gare du Nord on March 17.
+In 1937 Fontanges was found guilty of shooting Count Charles de Chambrun, then the French Ambassador to Rome, at the Gare du Nord on March 17.
 Reports explain that M. de Chambrun was wounded as he alighted a train in a revenge attack; Fontanges accused him of ruining her "love affair" with Mussolini.
 She told the magistrate at the trial:

-I was obliged to reveal that I was Mussolini's mistress so that the Comte De Chambrun could help me to get in touch with Mussolini, from whom I had received no news for some time.

-Fontanges accused the Comte De Chambrun of compromising her situation by revealing the details of her love affair with Mussolini to the then secretary of the French Embassy in Rome, M. Garnier.
+Fontanges accused the Comte De Chambrun of compromising her situation by revealing the details of her love affair with Mussolini to the then-secretary of the French Embassy in Rome, M. Garnier.

 She was fined 100 Francs (1 Great British Pound), and given a suspended sentence due to having no previous criminal record.
 Whilst on probation, only a few weeks after the trial, Fontanges was arrested by French police whilst attempting to escape to Spain via St Jean de Luz on account of passport irregularities.